la-lo-go/the-PHPoly/README.md

 </div>

 <!-- Content -->
-4 player Monopoly web game made with HTML, SASS, JavaScript (vanilla, without any framework), and PHP with inspiration from *“The Office”* series.
+4 player Monopoly web game made with HTML, SASS, PHP and JavaScript (vanilla, without any framework) with inspiration from *The Office* series.

 The players names and icons are stored in a SQL database.

-You can try a **fully** functional version [here](https://la-lo-go.github.io/the-PHPoly/index_html.html) but note that the names of the players and their icons are set by default so, if you summit the restart form, it will probably throw an error.
+You can try a **fully** functional version [here](https://la-lo-go.github.io/the-PHPoly/index_html.html) but note that the names of the players and their icons are set by default and there is not any database hosted there so, if you summit the restart form, it throw an error.

 ## Gameplay
 ![General example demostration GIF](./docs/captures/gifs/GeneralExample.gif)

-Players roll a dice (hitting the 🎲 icon) and choose whether to buy the properties (🪙) or pass (➡️) and if they land on others' properties, they automatically pay rent.
+Players roll a dice (hitting the 🎲 icon) and choose whether to buy the propertie (🪙) or pass (➡️) and if they land on others' properties, they automatically pay rent.
 The game ends when only one player remains.

 The game can be restarted clicking the ♻️ icon and a form will appear to enter the names and preffered icon of the players.